eclipse-sirius/sirius-specs/specs/proposal/571115-provideWidgetToEditAValueInEditionTable/571115-provideWidgetToEditAValueInEditionTable.md

-# Sirius Evolution Specification: Allow to specify the widget to edit a value in an edition table
+# Sirius Evolution Specification: Allow to specify the widget to edit the value of a cell in an edition table

 ## Preamble

-_Summary_: The goal of this issue is to be able to provide a specific widget to edit the value in an edition table.
+_Summary_: The goal of this issue is to be able to provide a specific widget to edit the value of a cell in an edition table.

 | Version | Status | Date       | Authors   | Changes           |
 |---------|--------|------------|-----------|-------------------|